 Allows to calculate summary statistics: mean, median, standard deviation, percentiles, etc.

 In the Summary statistics dialog box you select the variable of interest.
-You can also enter a selection criterion in the Select field, in order to include only a selected subgroup of cases, as described in the Introduction part of this manual.
+You can also enter a filter in the Select field, in order to include only a selected subgroup of cases, as described in the Introduction part of this manual.

 You can click the button to obtain a list of variables.
 In this list you can select a variable by clicking the variable's name.

-Sample size: the number of cases n is the number of numeric entries for the variable that fulfil the selection criterion.
+Sample size: the number of cases n is the number of numeric entries for the variable that fulfil the filter.

 The lowest value and highest value of all observations (range).